Optimism: Explanatory style

-An optimistic person attributes internal, stable, and global explanations to good things.
-Pessimistic explanations attribute these traits of stability, globality, and internality to negative events, such as difficulty in relationships.
-Models of Optimistic and Pessimistic attributions show that attributions themselves are a cognitive style – individuals who tend to focus on the global explanations do so for all types of events, and the styles correlate among each other.
-In addition to this, individuals vary in how optimistic their attributions are for good events, and on how pessimistic their attributions are for bad events, but these two traits of optimism and pessimism are un-correlated.
+Optimistic people attribute internal, stable, and global explanations to good things.
+Pessimistic explanations attribute these traits of stability, globality, and internality to negative events, such as relationship difficulty.
+Models of optimistic and pessimistic attributions show that attributions themselves are a cognitive style – individuals who tend to focus on the global explanations do so for all types of events, and the styles correlate among each other.
+In addition, individuals vary in how optimistic their attributions are for good events and on how pessimistic their attributions are for bad events.
+Still, these two traits of optimism and pessimism are un-correlated.

 There is much debate about the relationship between explanatory style and optimism.
 Some researchers argue that optimism is simply the lay-term for what researchers know as explanatory style.
-More commonly, it is found that explanatory style is quite distinct from dispositional optimism, and the two should not be used interchangeably as they are marginally correlated at best.
+More commonly, it is found that explanatory style is distinct from dispositional optimism, so the two should not be used interchangeably as they are marginally correlated at best.
 More research is required to "bridge" or further differentiate these concepts.